Fetal resorption

 Fetal resorption (also known as fetus resorption) is the disintegration and assimilation of one or more fetuses in the uterus at any stage after the completion of organogenesis, which, in humans, is after the ninth week of gestation.
-Before organogenesis, the process is called embryo loss.
+Before organogenesis, the process is called embryo resorption.
 Resorption is more likely to happen early on in the gestation than later on; a later death of a fetus is likely to result in a miscarriage.

 In rodents

-Fetal resorption in rats is common and can be influenced by antioxidants.
+Fetal resorption in rats is common.
+Non-viable concepti are generally resorbed instead of aborted (miscarriage) like in humans.
+Factors that make it more common, sometimes to the point of infertility, include: